Adapt and prepare: Solar cookers and crises

-SCI's expert partner Foundation for Sustainable Technology (FoST) works in the Kathmandu Valley, Nepal.
+SCI's expert collaborator Foundation for Sustainable Technology (FoST) works in the Kathmandu Valley, Nepal.
 These local leaders trained others how to use solar cookers, and they had an inventory of solar cookers.

 As much as we all hope crises will not occur, they do.